the yak is back

 Not on a Mac?
 The link above also has a browser-based demo you can try.
 The entire project is open-source on GitHub (MIT License).

-To figure out how to bring Bruce back, I had to look more into where he came from.
+To figure out how to properly bring Bruce back, I needed to look more into where he came from.

 In a 2005 Creative Cow forum thread, someone posted asking about a "cow eating grass on my desktop."
 The correction was swift and emphatic: "There is not now, nor has there ever been a COW eating grass related to FCP!!!!
 It's a YAK."